I came to faith in God at 11 years old through an experience with a cat.

 Their use did not originate with Joseph.

-I’m guilty of shenanigans in my youth… but all of this amounts to some serious sin in the eyes of the Lord.
+Hey… I’m guilty of shenanigans in my youth!
+But all of this amounts to Joseph commiting some serious sin in the eyes of the Lord.

 Michael Quinn’s 600 plus page “Early Mormonism and the Magic World View” was written with the intent to bring the Church back to the realization of its mystic roots and a call to action to return back to it.